MithrilJS/mithril.js/docs/stream.md

 Unlike libraries like Knockout, Mithril.js streams do not trigger re-rendering of templates.
 Redrawing happens in response to event handlers defined in Mithril.js component views, route changes, or after [`m.request`](request.md) calls resolve.

-If redrawing is desired in response to other asynchronous events (e.g. `setTimeout`/`setInterval`, websocket subscription, 3rd party library event handler, etc), you should manually call [`m.redraw()`](redraw.md)
+If redrawing is desired in response to other asynchronous events (e.g. `setTimeout`/`setInterval`, websocket subscription, 3rd party library event handler, etc.), you should manually call [`m.redraw()`](redraw.md).

 ---

 ### What is Fantasy Land

 [Fantasy Land](https://github.com/fantasyland/fantasy-land) specifies interoperability of common algebraic structures.
-In plain english, that means that libraries that conform to Fantasy Land specs can be used to write generic functional style code that works regardless of how these libraries implement the constructs.
+In plain English, that means that libraries that conform to Fantasy Land specs can be used to write generic functional style code that works regardless of how these libraries implement the constructs.

 For example, say we want to create a generic function called `plusOne`.
 The naive implementation would look like this: